kstep/graphicsmagick/www/index.rst

     control management tool which supports management of local changes.

+  * GM has 0.00 (zero) defects per 1000 lines of code (293,341 total
+    lines included) according to Coverity analsis on May 25, 2015.

   * GM developers contribute to other free projects for the public good.

 GraphicsMagick is `copyrighted <Copyright.html>`_ by the GraphicsMagick